 Today, many of us are aware that certain animals, such as the giant panda and the polar bear, are endangered species.
 What many might not realize, though, is that the endangered species list contains thousands of species, and they’re not all animals.
-Indeed, many of the species you’ll find on the list are insects and plants!
+Indeed, many of the species you’ll find on the list are plants!

 Extinction is the complete disappearance of a species from the Earth.
 Dinosaurs are good examples of animals that are extinct and no longer roam the Earth.

-Animals, insects and plants that are at risk of becoming extinct because of threats from changing environments or predators are considered threatened or endangered.
+Animals and plants that are at risk of becoming extinct because of threats from changing environments or predators are considered threatened or endangered.